2025 NCAA Division I women's soccer tournament

-The 2025 NCAA Division I women's soccer tournament is the ongoing 44th edition of the NCAA Division I women's soccer tournament, a postseason tournament to determine the national champion of NCAA Division I women's college soccer.
-The College Cup will be played on December 5 and December 8 at CPKC Stadium in Kansas City, Missouri, and televised on ESPNU.
+The 2025 NCAA Division I women's soccer tournament was the 44th edition of the NCAA Division I women's soccer tournament, a postseason tournament to determine the national champion of NCAA Division I women's college soccer.
+The College Cup was played on December 5 and December 8 at CPKC Stadium in Kansas City, Missouri, and televised on ESPNU.

-North Carolina are the defending national champion.
+North Carolina were the defending national champion.
+North Carolina received an unseeded, at-large bid, and was unable to defend their title falling to in penalties in the Round of 16.

+Three teams from the Atlantic Coast Conference (ACC) and one team from the Big 12 Conference qualified for the college cup, and Florida State prevailed, claiming their fifth college cup.

 Qualification

 All Division I women's soccer programs were eligible to qualify for the tournament.
 29 teams received automatic bids by winning their conference tournaments, 1 team received an automatic bid by claiming the conference regular season crown (West Coast Conference doesn't hold a conference tournament), and an additional 34 teams earned at-large bids based on their regular season records.